MaiWert/MedQDx/README.md

-# 🩺 MedQDx: Think Like a Doctor 🩺
+# 🩺 MedQDx: Diagnose Like a Doctor 🩺

 MedQDx is a cutting-edge benchmark designed to evaluate large language models (LLMs) in **interactive**, **uncertain** diagnostic scenarios.
 By simulating physician–patient dialogues with **partial clinical information**, MedQDx measures an LLM’s ability to: